SabinaGamidova/RockPaperScissorsGame/README.md

 * **"WinSound.mp3" and "LoseSound.mp3:"** Sound files for winning and losing.

 ## Conclusion
-Enjoy playing "Rock, Paper, Scissors"!
+I hope you enjoy playing my realisation of "Rock, Paper, Scissors"!
 <br>
 <br>